 Out of salary benefits are provided to employees in accordance with market benchmarks.
-This includes, but not limited to, UAE and GCC pension, medical insurance, life insurance and other cash allowances related to the nature of the role.
-These benefits will be reviewed regularly to ensure they remain competitive with market rates
+These include, but not limited to, UAE and GCC pension, medical insurance, life insurance and other cash allowances related to the nature of the role.
+These benefits are reviewed regularly to ensure they remain competitive with market rates

-(c) Variable Pay
+Variable Pay